RavenousLegs

 Water lilies in full bloom on Dal Lake, Kashmir

-Just a beautiful picture of a couple on a Shikhara on Dal Lake with the water lilies in full bloom.
+This picture captures a beautiful moment of the locals enjoying a ride on a Shikhara on Dal Lake, surrounded by the vibrant beauty of water lilies in full bloom.

 Water lilies in full bloom on Dal Lake, Kashmir